 Martial Arts and Disaster Preparedness

 Learning a martial art is an excellent starting point for a basic level of self-defense and hand-to-hand combat knowledge.
 When in relation to disaster preparedness however, even if you start practicing your choice martial art now too much time learning may pass before your knowledge becomes useful in a practical, real-life situation.
 What you should do is find a martial arts instructor that can put together a multitude of useful techniques from many different systems and teach you in the quickest and most effective way for self-defense purposes.
+I recommend getting your children in Jiu Jitsu to help them in the future in case they ever need to defend them selves.

 Being proficient in these special techniques ensures you can at least properly attempt to fight off attackers and hopefully walk away unharmed no matter your gender, age or social status.
 You may be a sharp shooter on the range, but you would do well to have some general knowledge of martial arts as well.
 There may come a time when there is no weapon to be had other than your hands and feet and nowhere to run to.
 With a plethora of styles to choose from you should be able to find one that suits your needs.
 Listed below are some of the more popular fighting styles.